Shobhits7/Pemgu-Bot/README.md

 So I made my own custom bot so other people can use it

 ## More things
-*You can get the prefix with mentioning the bot - currently it's `.m`*
+*You can get the prefix with mentioning the bot - currently it's `.k`*

 **The Commands:**